-- 1) At least 20% of total sample size achieved (41 of the required 206 infants recruited)
+- 1) At least 20% of total sample size achieved (31 of the required 156 infants recruited)

 - 2) At least 30% consent rate

 - 3) Less than 20% drop-out rate

 If fewer than 41 participants are recruited, ways to improve recruitment will be sought taking into consideration how much the recruitment falls short of the target: e.g. increasing number of recruiting sites, recruiting via additional pathways.
-If recruitment is significantly below expectations (less than 10% of the total required), terminating the trial will be considered.
+If recruitment is significantly below expectations (less than 22 patients recruited), terminating the trial will be considered.